Alter-Net-codes/SkyOS/log.md

 ## 7/18/24
 v2.3
-added BIOS and the first version outr of the last 2 ready to realease.
+added BIOS and the first version outr of the last 2 ready to realease. v2.4
+Added Java support, InterApp Mocha for launching JARs, and a new "jars" folder for storing JARs (with an included hello-world.jar file).

 ## stay tuned
 stay tuned for more logs and update info!